weizh888/PokeAlarmWiki/Geofences.md

 2016-08-20 10:32:09,710 [          geofence] [   INFO] Geofence established!
 ```

-Once running, visually confirm your geofenced area by visiting `http://<POKEALARM_HOST>:<POKEALARM_PORT>/geofence` in your web browser.
-With the default settings, this would be `http://127.0.0.1:4000/geofence`.

 For our Central Park example, all 4 points encompass the entire park.
 The visual of the geofenced area is below.
 The red marker in the image denotes a selected location, here, "The Pond, Central Park, NY".

 ![](images/geofence_central_park_bounded.png)